 What Happens After Evidence Is Submitted?

-- Review all documents and witness statements
+- Review the evidence and witness statements

-- Consider the credibility and relevance of the evidence
+- Assess credibility and relevance

 How Simonidis Steel Lawyers Can Help